 Ithaca College in New York is already known for having gorgeous scenery that invites you onto the campus.
 The hills and trees are a popular destination spot for visitors escaping the city to enjoy the crisp fall air and crimson leaves.

-One of the main campus features is its rolling, tree-lined hills, which slope downward into the charming town of Ithaca.
+One of the features of this New York college is its rolling, tree-lined hills, which slope downward into the charming town of Ithaca.
 It’s also on the shores of Cayuga Lake and surrounded by natural gorges, offering myriad swimming and recreation options for students.

-In the winter, the lake becomes an icy slate that beckons you to cuddle up inside one of the college’s famous reading rooms.
+In the New York winter, the lake becomes an icy slate that beckons you to cuddle up inside one of the college’s famous reading rooms.